4-month-old baby sleep schedule- from a sleep expert

 • Sleep needs may vary and remember this is just a guide, it's always best to go with you baby’s mood and energy.

-What is the 4-month sleep regression?
+What is the 4 month sleep regression?

 Sleep regressions are common phases where a baby who previously slept well suddenly has trouble sleeping.
-If you’re lucky, your baby may have been previously sleeping well, then around about the 4-month milestone they might start finding it harder to go to sleep, waking much more frequently, appearing more irritable and not sleeping for as long as period as before.
+If you’re lucky, your baby may have been previously sleeping well, then around about the 4 month milestone they might start finding it harder to go to sleep, waking much more frequently, appearing more irritable and not sleeping for as long a period as before.
 This isn’t really a ‘regression’ but is in fact due to developmental changes at this age and the transition to more mature sleep cycles, often causing disruptions in sleep patterns.

 What are the sleep common sleep mistakes parents can make at this age?